2021 Handbook of Florida Water Regulation: State Groundwater Discharge Regulations

-Florida has several prolific aquifers that supply groundwater to wells, springs, and surface waters.
-Approximately ninety percent of Floridians rely on aquifers as a source of drinking water.
+Florida has several prolific aquifers important for groundwater availability in wells, as well as water flow in springs, lakes, and rivers.
+Groundwater is an important water source for agricultural irrigation.
+Furthermore, approximately ninety percent of Floridians rely on aquifers as a source of drinking water (USGS 2020).
 Protection of the quality of groundwater is of critical importance.

 Discharge of waste into state waters (including groundwater) is prohibited, unless a permit for discharge is issued by a state agency.
 A permit will not be issued if the discharge reduces ground or surface water quality below the required Florida Department of Environmental Protection (FDEP) standards (see below).